nfergu/memalot/README.md

 Memalot has identified that some string objects are leaking, and has printed details about the first object, including its referrers (the references to the object that are keeping it alive), its size and its string representation.

-**Note**: Memalot may slow down your program, so be wary of using it in a production system.
+**Note**: Memalot is experimental!
+Memalot may slow down your program.
 Additionally, Memalot can use a lot of memory itself (but it should not _leak_ memory!) so make sure you have plenty of RAM available.
+We advise against using Memalot in production or in any system where performance is important.

 ## Installation<a id="installation"></a>